lorenzo-stoakes/linux-vm-notes/process.md

   regions (Virtual Memory Areas or 'VMA's) related by their purpose and protection state.

+* This division exists because a process's virtual address space is necessarily sparse - only portions of the space are allocated at any one time, so it makes sense to track these regions.

 * VMAs are represented by the [struct vm_area_struct][vm_area_struct] type.

 * A [struct mm_struct][mm_struct]'s VMAs are stored both as a doubly-linked list